Fishing

 Polarised lenses are different to standard sunglass lenses; they have a special film either sandwiched between two other layers of the lens or applied to the front of a lens.
 What this special film does is eliminate glare that reflects off a surface like water.
 Light waves from the sun travel in all directions but when sunlight strikes a surface like water it becomes concentrated – this polarised light, as it is called, causes glare.
 Non-polarized sunglasses only reduce the amount of light entering the eye; they don’t block glare.
 Polarised lenses block glare and allow only useful vertical light to enter so you can see much more clearly.

 Glare makes it difficult and uncomfortable to see and can cause eye strain.
 Glare also distorts the true colour of objects and makes them harder to distinguish.
-With polarised sunglasses you get glare-free vision, clear contrasts, more natural colours and reduced eye fatigue.
-Because prolonged exposure to glare on the water causes eye strain it can in turn lead to headaches – another reason why fishing enthusiasts should wear polarised lenses.
+With polarised sunglasses you get glare-free vision, clear contrasts and more natural colours.
+Cutting glare is not only good for spotting fish, but also reduces squinting and eye fatigue.
+When you’re spending a full day on or by the water, being able to reduce squinting and eye fatigue is clearly beneficial: prolonged exposure to glare on the water causes eye strain and can in turn lead to headaches.

 Are all polarised sunglasses the same?